 Slow Cooker Candied Cinnamon Pecans

-Slow Cooker Candied Cinnamon Pecans are a total breeze to make and will leave your house smelling absolutely delicious!
-Plus they double as amazing holiday gifts you can make in bulk!
+Slow Cooker Candied Cinnamon Pecans are a total breeze to make and will leave your house smelling so delicious.
+Try making these today!

 Yield 16 servings